SIX WAYS to SWEETEN and DEEPEN OUR CLOSENESS by EMBRACING TENDERNESS

 MUCH TO LEARN ON OUR JOURNEY

 Much of what we are sharing here we learned from conflicts that arose fairly early in our relationship.
 At the beginning, we thought our journey together would be smooth sailing.
-We had seen many of the same relationship books on each other’s bookshelves when we met.
-We had each been married and divorced and knew that we wanted to do things differently this time.
+We had seen many of the same relationship books on each other’s bookshelves.
+We had each been married and divorced, and knew that we wanted to do things differently this time.

 To our surprise, we were in couples counseling before the end of our first year together.
 That popped our expectation bubble, but it showed us that we were determined.
 We agreed early on that we would make this one work.

 Conflict itself was the obstacle in our path.
 We were stuck.
 One of us was conflict assertive and one of us was conflict avoidant.
 Each of us felt abused in our own way.
 And neither of us wanted to be wrong.
 We also were not feeling heard by each other during our disagreements.

 We had so much to learn — mostly about ourselves through each other — about honoring feelings, banishing blame, transforming anger and resolving conflict tenderly.

 Fortunately, one of us soon started a master’s degree program focused on conflict resolution, and we collaborated on the assignments.
 We came to accept conflict as a natural result of our inevitable differences.
 We gradually learned to appreciate conflict as an opportunity.

 Most importantly, we also learned to treat each other tenderly during conflict.